 That format sets it apart from nightlife venues and places it closer to an art-led experience.

-A Few Venues Keep It Consistent
+A Few Dubai Listening Rooms Keep Consistent Hours

 Some listening-focused venues in Dubai follow a regular schedule.

 VNYL Hi-Fi at Bluewaters Island also operates daily.
 It opens from 1 PM to 1 AM during the week and extends to 3 AM on weekends.
-The venue hosts live sessions and open mic nights, attracting a wider crowd while keeping vinyl at the center.
+The venue hosts live sessions and open mic nights, attracting a wider crowd while keeping vinyl at the centre.

-Other Spots Follow A Different Schedule
+Other Spots Follow a Different Schedule

 Not every location follows daily hours.